Convergence of Invariant Graph Networks: Missing Proof from (Edge Probability Continuous Model)

 Let $S_U$ be the sampling operator for $W$, i.e., $S_U(W) = \frac{1}{n}[W(U_i, U_j)]_{n\times n}$.
 Note that as $U$ is randomly sampled, $S_U$ is a random operator.
 Denote $\sampleE$ as sampling on a fixed equally spaced grid of size $n\times n$, i.e. $S_nW = \frac{1}{n}[W(\frac{i}{n}, \frac{j}{n})]_{n \times n}$. $S_n$ is a fixed operator when $n$ is fixed.

 Let $\widehat{W}_{n \times n}$ be the estimated edge probability from graphs $A$ sampled from $W$.
-Let $\inducedW$ be the piece-wise constant graphon induced from sample $U$ as \Cref{eqn:induced-cgcn-random}.
+Let $\inducedW$ be the piece-wise constant graphon induced from sample $U$ as \cref{eqn:induced-cgcn-random}.
 Similarly, denote $\sampleW$ be the $n\times n$ matrix realized on sample $U$, i.e., $\sampleW[i, j] = W(u_i, u_j)$.
 It is easy to see that $S_U(W) = \frac{1}{n}\sampleW$.
 Let $\inducedEW$ be the graphon induced by $\sampleW$ with $n\times n$ blocks of the same size.
 In particular, $\inducedEW(I_i \times I_j) \coloneqq W(u_{(i)}, u_{(j)})$ where $I_i = [\frac{i-1}{n}, \frac{i}{n}]$. $E$ in the subscript is the shorthand for the ``blocks of equal size''.
 Similarly we can also define the 1D analog of $\inducedW$ and $\inducedEW$, $\inducedX$ and $\inducedEX$.

-\textbf{Proof strategy.} We first state five lemmas that will be used in the proof of \Cref{thm:convergenceafterEM}. \Cref{lem:property-snsx} concerns the property of normalized sampling operator $S_U$ and $S_n$. \Cref{lem:inducedW-converges,lem:inducedEW-converges} concerns the norm convergence of $\Linf{\inducedW-W}$ and $\Linf{\inducedEW-W}$. \Cref{lem:property-of-T} characterize the effects of linear equivariant layers $T$ and IGN $\Phi$ on \Linfnorm of the input and output. \Cref{lem:sxsn-sampling} bounds the \Linfnorm of the difference of stochastic sampling operator $S_U$ and the deterministic sampling operator $S_n$. \Cref{thm:convergenceafterEM} is built on the results from five lemmeas and the existing result on the theoretical guarantee of edge probability estimation from \citet{zhang2015estimating}.
+\textbf{Proof strategy.} We first state five lemmas that will be used in the proof of \Cref{thm:convergenceafterEM}. \Cref{lem:property-snsx} concerns the property of normalized sampling operator $S_U$ and $S_n$. \Cref{lem:inducedW-converges,lem:inducedEW-converges} concern the convergence of $\Linf{\inducedW-W}$ and $\Linf{\inducedEW-W}$. \Cref{lem:property-of-T} characterize the effects of linear equivariant layers $T$ and IGN $\Phi$ on \Linfnorm of the input and output. \Cref{lem:sxsn-sampling} bounds the \Linfnorm of the difference of stochastic sampling operator $S_U$ and the deterministic sampling operator $S_n$. \Cref{thm:convergenceafterEM} is built on the results from five lemmas and the existing result on the theoretical guarantee of edge probability estimation from \citet{zhang2015estimating}.

-The convergence of some lemmas is almost surely convergence.
+The convergence some lemmas states is almost surely convergence.
 Convergence almost surely implies convergence in probability, and in this paper, all theorems concern convergence in probability.
 Note that proofs of \Cref{lem:property-snsx,lem:inducedW-converges,lem:inducedEW-converges,lem:sxsn-sampling} for the $W$ and $X$ are almost the same.
 Therefore without loss of generality, we mainly prove the case of $W$.